-Under Labour, she expected a stricter recruitment process may be needed.
+Under Labour, she expected a stricter recruitment process.

-Barnao said farmers may now have to prove they attempted to recruit New Zealander’s before hiring migrants.
+Barnao said farmers might now to prove they attempted to recruit New Zealanders before hiring migrants.

-She said it was uncertain how the cuts will likely play out, but if farmers with genuine need struggled to recruit migrants, productivity and health and safety of employees would be risked.
+She said it was uncertain how the cuts would play out, but if farmers with genuine need struggled to recruit migrants, productivity and health and safety of employees would be risked.